Nanaimo Post Office on Front Street

 It's your choice.

 You can look them up by yourself by bringing the Microfilm to a library near you.
-Or Library & Archives Canada now has the films availble on-line.
+Or Library & Archives Canada now has the films available on-line.
 You then search the film for the specific passenger on the specific ship on the specific date.

 Or for $8.00 you can get a copy of the passenger list directly from us.

-We will send you is a copy of the front page that contains the details of the ship and its passage and a copy of the page that you request.
+We will send you a copy of the front page that contains the details of the ship and its passage and a copy of the page that you request.
 In the case of cargo ships there may be only one page for the ship.
 Due to the limitations of our reader-printer and to preserve legibility, each page will be printed on at least two 8 1/2" x 11" sheets of paper.

 We are unable to take credit cards so we cannot take orders by e-mail.
 All orders must be mailed to us with a cheque or money order for the appropriate amount.
 Cost is $8.00 per order.
 If you wish more than one passenger page from the same ship's arrival, each additional page is an additional $4.00.
 For orders going to a Canadian address the funds are Canadian.
 For orders being mailed outside Canada, US funds are required.
 Please print out the order form so you can be sure of including all the details we require.
 On the form we have requested your e-mail address so that we can contact you in case we have a problem with your order.
 The most common problem will be that we may not be able to produce a legible print.
 If there are a number of ?'s in the information you are interested in, the odds are that it was a poor photo and hard to read.